 Cambodian New Year (cont'd)

-Thungsak Tevy will be arriving on April 14, time 2:12 am.
+This year, Reaksak Tevy will be arriving on April 14 at 2:02 pm.
 So each house must be ready with the offering table and be gathered burning the incense sticks to welcome and make praying to New Year’s angel for a happiness and successful for this coming year.

 Before the New Year Days, each Cambodian house is decorated with flower and ornaments.
 They make an altar for offerings and worshiping new Angel of the year.
 Typical decoration includes, but may vary by region and practice: